Fakhriyramadhan25/Streamlit-EnergyCommunities/README.md

 <li>Changing interface is not flexible</li>
 <li>Only one streamlit form can be created in a page because when the forms is submitted it triggers the whole page to be reloaded</li>
 <li>To pass variable between pages only limited using session because there is no routing hence the variable cannot just be exported and imported between pages.</li>
-<li>Not every variable is pass from the calculation page to result page since not every information is needed in the result page</li>
+<li>Not every variable is passed from the calculation page to result page since not every information is needed in the result page</li>
 </ul>

 <p>The web apps still requires enchancement and refinement, feel free to fetch the code from the github</p>